M. Carey Thomas

 Martha Carey Thomas (January 2, 1857 – December 2, 1935) was an American educator, suffragist, and linguist.
 She was the second president of Bryn Mawr College, a women's liberal arts college in Bryn Mawr, Pennsylvania.

-Biography

-Early life
+Early life and education

-Carey Thomas, as she preferred to be called later in life (she was known as Minnie to her family as a child), was born in Baltimore, Maryland on January 2, 1857.
+Thomas was born in Baltimore, Maryland, on January 2, 1857.
 She was the daughter of James Carey Thomas and Mary (Whitall) Thomas.
-She was conceived "in full daylight", because her father, a doctor, thought this would diminish the chance of his wife miscarrying.
+Thomas was noted to have been conceived "in full daylight", which her father believed would diminish the chance of his wife miscarrying.

 Her family included many prominent Quakers, including her uncle and aunt Robert Pearsall Smith and Hannah Whitall Smith, and her cousins Alys Pearsall Smith (first wife of Bertrand Russell) and Mary Smith Berenson Costelloe (who married Bernard Berenson).